knowlife4/SU64/README.md

 # SU64
-An opensource unity "port" of sm64.
-VERY W.I.P.
+An open-source unity "port" of sm64.